 • 1 Hour before: Preheat oven to 325°F.

-• 45 Minutes before: Place the Turkey, Stuffing, Mashed Potatoes, and Brussels Sprouts in the oven.
+• 30-45 Minutes before: Remove all plastic lids.
+Cover the turkey and sides with foil or transfer to your own oven-safe ceramic casserole dish.
+Place the Turkey, Stuffing, Mashed Potatoes, and Brussels Sprouts in the oven.
+Cook until heated through, checking after 30 minutes.

 • 20 Minutes before: Reheat the Gravy in a saucepan or microwave.